msschwartz21/germband-extension/README.rst

 Matlab includes a python engine with its default installation.
 In order to install the engine as a python module, follow the instructions listed `here <matlabengine_>`_.
 Make sure that the python 3.6 environment is active by running ``conda activate python36``.

 .. _matlabengine: https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html

+Troubleshooting installation problems
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+These notes are here to serve as a record for previously encountered problems, but undoubtably new problems will show up in the future.
+When I was working on the installation for the lab computer, Anaconda recommended that PATH variables not be set by Anaconda during the installation process.
+The result of this choice is that conda/python/etc. can be called from the Anaconda Prompt, but these commands are not available from any other terminal interface such as Command or Powershell.
+I ended up reinstalling Anaconda and choosing to install with the PATH variables and it hasn't caused any problems to date.

+Matlab is typically installed for all users, which means it requires administrator priveleges to make any changes to the directory.
+As a result, if we use a normal command prompt to try to run ``python setup.py install`` from within the Matlab directory, we are blocked from making changes since normal command interfaces do not have administrator priveleges.
+To get around this problem, Command or Anaconda Prompt can be launched with administrator priveleges by right clicking on the program to launch and selecting the "Run as Administrator" option.
+This administrator option should only be used when absolutely necessary, such as running the python installation for matlab.

 gbeflow Installation
 ^^^^^^^^^^^^^^^^^^^^^^